Scott Fujita

 Scott Anthony Fujita (/fuːˈdʒiːtə/; born April 28, 1979) is an American former professional football player who was a linebacker for 11 seasons in the National Football League (NFL).
 He played college football for the California Golden Bears.
 He was selected by the Kansas City Chiefs in the 2002 NFL draft.
 He played in the NFL for the Chiefs, Dallas Cowboys, New Orleans Saints, and Cleveland Browns.
 He was a member of the 2009 Saints team that won Super Bowl XLIV, defeating the Indianapolis Colts.

 Early life

-Scott Fujita was adopted as an infant by Rodney Fujita, who is a third-generation Japanese-American, and his wife Helen, who is white.
+Scott Fujita was adopted as an infant by Rodney Fujita, who is a third-generation Japanese-American, and his wife Helen, who is half-white.

 He attended Rio Mesa High School in Oxnard, California.
 In football, he was a two-way player at safety and tight end; during his senior season in 1996 he tallied 118 tackles, 4 sacks, 5 interceptions, 15 receptions for 350 yards and 6 touchdowns.
 He also lettered in basketball and in track and field, competing in the 400 meters, long jump, and triple jump.
 Fujita received first-team all-Channel League and all-Ventura County honors in both football and basketball.
 He earned Defensive MVP honors in the Ventura County All-Star football game, and won the half-time slam dunk contest at the Ventura County All-Star basketball game.